twhipple/dsc-mod-4-project-v2-1-online-ds-pt-090919/README.md

 ## Results
 According to the business plan and time series model, the small, coastal zip code of 02882 in Rhode Island had the highest possible five year growth in relation to it's current housing market.

 Below is a Partial Autocorrelation graph for the final RH zip code.
-Used in addition to the Autocorrelation graph to help determine the parameters for the time series model.
+This graph was used in addition to the Autocorrelation graph to help determine the parameters for the time series model.
 ![](https://raw.githubusercontent.com/twhipple/dsc-mod-4-project-v2-1-online-ds-pt-090919/master/Images/RH_Partial_AutoCor.png)

 After having checked all the correlograms to make sure that the p-d-q values looked good I went ahead and ran the SARIMAX models (once for each of the six final zip codes) and used the lowest AIC scores to determine the best fit.
 I then coded the RMSE values to help me analyze the results of the forecast.

 ![](https://raw.githubusercontent.com/twhipple/dsc-mod-4-project-v2-1-online-ds-pt-090919/master/Images/RH_Future_Predictions.png)
-Home price averages for RH zip code 02882 for all the data.
-The five year future prediction is shaded in yellow, which includes possible high and low for the forcast.
+*Home price averages for RH zip code 02882 for all the data.
+The five year future prediction is shaded in yellow, which includes possible high and low for the forcast.*

 The Rhode Island zip code of 02882 showed the best change in value for the mean of predictions at 34.93% even though it had one of the larger RMSE scores of 1189.54.
 Yet considering the price of houses for this region were nearly double that of some of the other regions it means that this prediction is still the best.

 ![](https://raw.githubusercontent.com/twhipple/dsc-mod-4-project-v2-1-online-ds-pt-090919/master/Images/RH_Predicted_Forcast.png)
-The five year future predictions for just the Rhode Island zip code 02882.
+*The five year future predictions for just the Rhode Island zip code 02882.*

 Conneticut's zip code of 06382 had the best RMSE of 492.69 but also had one of the cheapest housing prices - along with only an 11.11% predicted change in value it seems like not the top choice.
 It's interesting to note that this zip code is near the ocean but doesn't actually have any ocean-front properties.